mmottl/lacaml/README.md

 Improving Performance
 ---------------------

 It is highly recommended that users install a variant of BLAS (or even LAPACK) that has been optimized for their system.
 Processor vendors (e.g. Intel) usually sell the most optimized implementations for their CPU-architectures.
-Some computer and OS-vendors like Apple distribute their own implementations with their products (e.g. `vecLib`).
+Some computer and OS-vendors like Apple distribute their own implementations with their products, e.g. `vecLib`, which is part of Apple's `Accelerate`-framework.

 There is also [ATLAS](http://www.netlib.org/atlas), a very efficient and compatible substitute for BLAS.
 It specializes code for the architecture it